braincellss/more-info-about-me-/README.md

 pls do not copy my skins ( hid/block/unfriend freely)

- like jokes, but please don't take it the wrong way..
+ like jokes, but please don't take it  too far...

   overthink so sory..